Williamsburg Civil War Roundtable

 The organization meets on the fourth Tuesday of each month September through May.
 Meetings are held in the Williamsburg Regional Library Theatre located at 515 Scotland St in Williamsburg, VA, unless otherwise posted.
 The meetings begin at 6:30 PM.
 Membership is open to the general public.

-Please join us on Tuesday, March 28 for the meeting of the Williamsburg Civil War Roundtable, commencing at 6:30 PM in the Theater of the Williamsburg Regional Library.
+Join us on Tuesday, April 22nd, for the meeting of the Williamsburg Civil War Roundtable, commencing at 6:30 PM in the Williamsburg Regional Library Theatre.
 The library is located at 515 Scotland Street in Williamsburg.

 The program will also be presented online via a Zoom link for our members and friends near and far.
-The details for the Zoom link will be provided by a follow-up announcement several days prior to meeting date.
+The details for the Zoom link will be provided in a follow-up announcement several days prior to the meeting date.

 Visit the American Battlefield Trust site to view animated Peninsula Campaign map